akimm/PeopleApi-NodeJS/README.md

 - npm install -g apidoc

 # Dependencies (see packages for most up to date dependencies)
+Runtime dependencies
-Express - used for routing and other http methods npm install express --save
+- Express - used for routing and other http methods
+  - npm install express --save

-Body Parser - used for parsing out information passed on the body to api calls npm install body-parser --save
+- Body Parser - used for parsing out information passed on the body to api calls
+  - npm install body-parser --save

-Mongoose - used for MongoDB access npm install mongoose --save
+Mongoose - used for MongoDB access
+  - npm install mongoose --save

-# Dev Dependencies
+Dev Dependencies
-Mocha - Used for unit and integration testing npm install -g mocha
+- Mocha - Used for unit and integration testing
+  - npm install -g mocha

-Chai - Used for expectations on unit and integration testing npm install chai chai-http --save-dev
+- Chai - Used for expectations on unit and integration testing
+  - npm install chai chai-http --save-dev

-Sinon - Used for mocking during unit testing npm install sinon --save-dev
+- Sinon - Used for mocking during unit testing
+  - npm install sinon --save-dev

-Istanbul - Used for generating code coverage npm install -g istanbul
+- Istanbul - Used for generating code coverage
+  - npm install -g istanbul

-APIDoc - Used for api documentation npm install -g apidoc
+- APIDoc - Used for api documentation
+  - npm install -g apidoc

-# Future Dep For Sandbox
+Future Dep For Sandbox
-Couch DB -
+- Couch DB -
-npm install node-couchdb --save
+  - npm install node-couchdb --save

-Memcache
+- Memcache
-npm install memcache --save
+  - npm install memcache --save

 # Starting the api
-From the app folder runt the following command: node app.js
+From the app folder run the following command: node app.js

 # Running / The Api Methods
 From Postman or other api caller: